ssbc/ssb-config/README.md

 }
 ```

-The local plugin inside scuttlebot will use the first incoming connection of either public or private scope.
+The local plugin inside [ssb-server](https://github.com/ssbc/ssb-server) will use the first incoming connection of either public or private scope.

 ## `gossip`